-Influence and inspire the next generation of up-and-coming scientists by joining the Science Future Leaders Program.
-Activities undertaken during the year-long program will assist you in developing a range of skills relevant to leadership in your studies and career.
-Activities include a camp, a series of leadership seminars and workshops, and the opportunity to practice leadership within the university, your chosen profession, and/or wider community.
+Influence and inspire the next generation of scientists by joining the Science Future Leaders Program.
+Activities undertaken during the year-long program will help you develop a range of skills relevant to leadership in your studies and career.
+These include a camp, a series of leadership seminars and workshops, and the opportunity to practise leadership within the University, your chosen profession, and/or the wider community.